harmsk/atomic-management/CS5150/Test_Instructions.md

 3. Copy the `INFO1111` folder into your Documents

+3. Make sure the `Php Server` package is installed

-4. In your atom settings "Cmd+Shift+P >> setting: open", turn off Soft Wrap
+4. In your atom settings "`Cmd+Shift+P -> Settings: Open -> Editor`", turn off Soft Wrap

 ### When the student gets there